tomhendra/dotfiles/README.md

 - Ensure all repos that you want to be cloned from GitHub are included in the `repos_array` of `~/.dotfiles/git/get_repos.sh`.
 - Ensure local `~/.dotfiles` and project repos are up-to-date & pushed to GitHub.
 - Ensure VS Code settings sync is turned on.
-- Ensure browsers are signed into and synced.
+- Ensure browsers are signed into and are synced.
 - Ensure Bitwarden or equivalent password manager is synced.
-- Login to icloud with a browser and ensure your backed-up fonts and preferences have actually been uploaded.
+- Login to icloud with a browser and ensure all backed-up fonts and preferences have actually been uploaded.

 ## Installation